brownt92/brownt92.github.io/index.md

 # Artifacts

+In this ePortfolio there are three artifacts I feel best showcase some of the skills I learned throughout the course of obtaining my Bachelor's degree at SNHU.
+These artifacts display a solid foundation in database management, use and construction of data sets and algorithms, and software development with a security mindset.

 ### Authentication System ( Java )

+This is an Authentication System written in Java.
+It asks the user in the command line for a usernasme and password, encrypts the password, then verifies the encrypted string and username are present in a mock database comtaining all employee login information.

 ![Login Attempt Lock](Images/loginattempt.PNG)
+The program only allows three failed attempts at login before locking the user out.

 ![Encryption](Images/passwordencryption.PNG)
+Here is a look at the code to encrypt the given password.

 ### Database Script ( SQL )
+This artifact is an SQL script used to simulate a phone companmy database that stores customers info and messages and query and build tables to better visualize the data.

 ![Create Table Script](Images/createtable.PNG)
+Script to create a new table in the company's database.

-![Query from multiple tables](Images/querytables.PNG)
+![Query from multiple tables](Images/querytables.PNG) Query script to create a new table usinmg values from other tables in the database.

 ### Data Structures and Algorithms ( C++ )